foolmeg/Intelligent-Robotics-Team-Project/README.md

 ---

-### 2. LiDAR-to-World Coordinate Transformation
+## 2. LiDAR-to-World Coordinate Transformation
-I implemented the full conversion pipeline from raw LiDAR range data to world-coordinate points:

-- Converting each LiDAR measurement into a 2D point
-- Applying the robot’s current pose (from odometry) to transform those points into world space
-- Filtering out invalid distance readings
-- Preparing transformed points so they can be mapped onto a global occupancy grid

-Webots only provides raw distance measurements; the transformation logic is fully implemented by me.
+The transformation logic from LiDAR range values to world coordinates was implemented manually.

+When converting LiDAR points to the world frame, the system uses the **Supervisor-provided robot pose** to maintain accuracy in mapping.
+The transformation steps (local LiDAR → world coordinates → grid map) were implemented by me.

 ---